xiegeo/modbusone/README.md

 	if err != nil {
 		fmt.Println(err) //if what you asked for is not possible.
 	}
-	// Large requests are slipt to many packets fmt.Println("reqs count:", len(reqs))
+	// Larger than allowed requests are split to many packets fmt.Println("reqs count:", len(reqs))

 	// We can add more requests, even of different types.